levity

 A fancy light/dark mode switcher that simulates a sunset.

-### context When I started this website in early 2024, I was about to move out of my much-loved apartment and into an uncertain future.
+When I started this website in early 2024, I was about to move out of my much-loved second apartment and into an uncertain future.
 Establishing this home base on the web – such as it is – was largely an effort to cultivate a stable sense of place during a time of transition and rootlessness.
-My favorite things about that apartment were the access road behind the neighborhood which led to a small park – the only place I've been able to maintain a running habit – and the west-facing sliding glass doors in my office bedroom, both of which offered excellent views of the evening sky.
+My favorite things about that apartment were the access road behind the neighborhood which led to a small park – the only place I've been able to maintain a running habit – and the west-facing sliding glass doors in my office-turned-bedroom, both of which offered excellent views of the evening sky.
 Winter and spring are the dry season in south Florida, and that sky was often preternaturally clear: a perfect gradient of glowing, searing color.
 I spent many, many evenings watching it fade from rose to dusk while I worked on this website, or went out to jog and think and say my silent goodbyes to home.